-The root canal will be finished with a crown or filling.
-Though the tooth may feel sensitive for the first few days, and you’ll need to stick to soft foods, the procedure is usually highly successful and recovery should be uneventful.
+Root canals are finished with a filling or crown.
+While the tooth may feel a bit sensitive for the first few days after the procedure and you may need to stick to soft foods, the procedure is usually successful and recovery should go smoothly.

 Is dental surgery painful?